-Respond to the landscape character adjacent to the villages, which is predominantly Middleton Farmland on most sides which can be used as a design cue for facing development.
+Respond to the landscape character adjacent to the villages, which is predominantly Middleton Fermland on most sides which is predominantly Middleton Farmland on most sides which can be used as a design cue for facing development.
 Likewise at One Row then the southern edge must be informed by the River Tees Valley landscape (see 2.2.1).